 The Women’s Gallery

 In 1980, Anna Keir, Bridie Lonie and I founded the Women’s Gallery Inc, which continued to 1984.
 This Mothers catalogue is from an exhibition that Anna Keir and I co-ordinated there.
 It toured public galleries in New Zealand, with associated programmes wherever it went.

-I partially updated A Women’s Picture Book: 25 Women Artists of Aotearoa New Zealand here.
-I suspect many of the 15-year old links are now dead.
-But if you’re interested in New Zealand women artists, click on the images at the Cilla McQueen link, developed before she became New Zealand’s poet laureate (2009-2011).
-This image comes from her Cobalt.
+I partially updated A Women’s Picture Book: 25 Women Artists of Aotearoa New Zealand here also now dead.
+Here’s an image from the former Cilla McQueen link, developed before she became New Zealand’s poet laureate (2009-2011), from her Cobalt.

 I’m on Pinterest in two places–

 - as a writer, a New Zealander, a bee fan, a gardener, a keen researcher of topics like vaginal mesh and tiny houses.